SECU (container)

-A SECU is too big and heavy to be transported on road (ISO-Containers are designed to fit roads), and instead they are transported only by railway and ship.
-A special vehicle or crane is used to load and unload them.
-Special railcars are also needed.
-They can be transported on truck ferries, but they don't fit normal container ships.
+A SECU is too big and heavy to be transported by road (ISO-Containers are designed to fit roads), and instead they are transported only by railway and ship.
+A special vehicle or crane is used to load and unload them, and special railcars are also needed.
+They can be transported on truck ferries, but do not fit normal container ships.

-The benefit is that their much higher weight reduces the number of containers and therefore reduces handling cost.
-The drawback is that special solutions are needed.

-They are invented and used by Stora Enso (forest and paper company).
-The ports used are mainly in production countries like Finland (Kotka, Oulu) and Sweden (Gothenburg) and in consumer countries Belgium (Zeebrugge), UK (Tilbury, Immingham) and Germany (Lübeck).